An Overview of Numeristics and Equipoint Analysis

 The extension of unfolded numbers allows direct arithmetic with infinitesimals and infinite numbers.
 Figure 4 shows how we use this to define the derivative as an actual ratio of infinitesimals: $$ \frac{df(x)}{dx} \equiv \frac{f(x + 0') - f(x)}{0'}. $$

-Using this definition, the derivative of $x^2$ is calculated as follows: $$\eqalign{ f(x) &= x^2 \cr \frac{df(x)}{dx} &\equiv \frac{(x + 0')^2 - x^2}{0'} \cr &\equiv \frac{x^2 + 2\cdot0'x + 0'^2 - x^2}{0'} \cr &\equiv \frac{2\cdot0'x}{0'} \cr &= 2x. }$$
+Using this definition, the derivative of $x^2$ is calculated as follows: $$\eqalign{ f(x) &= x^2 \cr \frac{df(x)}{dx} &\equiv \frac{(x + 0')^2 - x^2}{0'} \cr &= \frac{x^2 + 2\cdot0'x + 0'^2 - x^2}{0'} \cr &= \frac{2\cdot0'x}{0'} \cr &= 2x + 0' \cr &=' 2x, }$$ where $a =' b$ means that the two numbers belong to the same folded number.

 x f(x) x − 0′ (x,0′) x + 0′ f(x)